 Our experience

 Wipr is a pretty low-key, easy-to-use app that improves your online browsing experience.
-We tested it on an iPhone 12 Pro Max running iOS version 16.5.1. and found it almost impossibly easy to set up.
+We tested it on a Macbook Pro running macOS Sequoia and found it almost easy to set up.
+Once the app was downloaded, we just needed to go into our Safari preferences and check off all the Wipr boxes.

 Overall, Wipr worked well, but there are some special things to note about the app.
 It isn’t going to give you a breakdown of the ads it blocked, simply because the developer doesn’t believe in prying into your browsing history.

-To be able to tell you what Wipr is blocking, it would have to look at the sites you’re accessing.
+To inform you of what is being blocked, Wipr would have to look at the sites you’re accessing.
 Instead, Wipr takes the stance that it blocks content that looks like ads, while also respecting your privacy.

 Wipr paid plan